thefgxdev/thefgxdev/README.md

 ## Open source

-Documentation, checklists, templates and small tools from the same practice.
-MIT licensed.
+Documentation, checklists, templates and tools from the same practice.
+Documentation under Apache-2.0; faultline under AGPL-3.0.
+Authorship preserved in every file.

 | Repository | What it is |
 |---|---|